How to Dare to Do Mighty Things for God as a Woman

 - Whitney Hopler Crosswalk.com Contributing Writer

-Editor's Note: The following is a report on the practical applications of Halee Gray Scott’s new book Dare Mighty Things: Mapping the Challenges of Leadership for Christian Women (Zondervan, 2014).
+Editor's Note: The following is a report on the practical applications of Halee Gray Scott’s book Dare Mighty Things: Mapping the Challenges of Leadership for Christian Women (Zondervan, 2014).

 God calls and equips women to lead just as much as he does so with men.
 Yet women face more challenges than men as they try to serve God and other people in leadership roles.
 That’s because, too often, churches and other Christian organizations have failed to cast a comprehensive vision of what God can accomplish in and through the lives of women.